hyperledger/besu/docs/trie/parallel-merkle-trie.md

 2. **Decide which groups to parallelize**
     - Large groups (multiple updates) → process in thread pool
-    - Small groups (single update) → process in current thread
+    - Small groups (single update) → process in current task
-    - Reason: Avoid thread creation overhead for tiny tasks
+    - Reason: Avoid task creation overhead for tiny tasks

 3. **Process each group recursively**
     - Each child node gets processed with only its relevant updates